Welcome to the Easy MTD help.

 Note: The year to date is based on the Easy MTD server UTC setting - either UTC+01:00 (e.g. British Summer Time) or UTC+00:00 (e.g. Greenwich Mean Time), and the local Windows UTC setting is not used.

-Click inside the Year To edit box on the main interface then type a date.
-Alternatively, click the arrow in the Year To edit box to open the Calendar pop-up (see fig. below) where the day, month and year can be selected.
+Click inside the Year To edit box in the VAT Information Period panel found on any page in the Value Added Tax section then type a date.
+Alternatively, click the date icon in the Year To edit box to open the Calendar pop-up (see figure below) where the day, month and year can be selected.

 Fig. Calendar pop-up